 Have questions about the mandatory flu vaccination policy?
 Read these FAQs

 Johns Hopkins Medicine & Johns Hopkins University

 According to the new Mandatory Seasonal Influenza Vaccination Policy (HSE048) everyone must receive the influenza vaccine or possess an approved qualified exception as defined by the above policy.
-The vaccine is provided free to all physicians, faculty, staff, students, volunteers and personnel who work in a Johns Hopkins owned building.
+The vaccine is provided free to all physicians, faculty, staff, students, volunteers and personnel.

 As defined by the above policy, everyone who has not received the influenza vaccine must wear a mask within 6 feet of a patient during the flu season.
-The mask must be worn during the time period from November 19, 2021 to May 15, 2022.
-Vaccinated staff will receive purple ID badge clip.
+The mask must be worn during the time period from November 18, 2022 to May 15, 2023.
+Vaccinated staff will receive black ID badge clip.